-- 4. Retrofit provisions provided in Chapter 17. - 102.2.1 Change of occupancy to Group I-2 or I-3.
+- B. Section 102.2 Scope.
+The provisions of this code shall govern construction and rehabilitation activities in existing buildings and structures. - C. 102.2.1 Change of occupancy to Group I-2 or I-3.
 A change of occupancy to Group I-2 or I-3 shall comply with the provisions of the VCC.
-Written application shall be made to the local building department for a new certificate of occupancy and the new certificate of occupancy shall be obtained prior to the change of occupancy.
-When impractical to achieve compliance with this code for the new occupancy classification, the building official shall consider modifications upon application and as provided for in Section 106.3 of the VCC. - 102.2.2 Reconstruction, alteration or repair in Group R-5 occupancies.
+Written application shall be made to the local building department for a new certificate of occupancy, and the new certificate of occupancy shall be obtained prior to the change of occupancy.
+When impractical to achieve compliance with the VCC for the new occupancy classification, the building official shall consider modifications upon application and as provided for in Section 106.3 of the VCC. - D. 102.2.2 Reconstruction, alteration, or repair in Group R-5 occupancies.
 Compliance with this section shall be an acceptable alternative to compliance with this code at the discretion of the owner or owner's agent.
-The VCC may be used for the reconstruction, alteration or repair of Group R-5 buildings or structures subject to the following criteria: - 1.
+The VCC may be used for the reconstruction, alteration, or repair of Group R-5 buildings or structures subject to the following criteria: - 1.
 Any reconstruction, alteration or repair shall not adversely affect the performance of the building or structure, or cause the building or structure to become unsafe or lower existing levels of health and safety. - 2.
-Parts of the building or structure not being reconstructed, altered or repaired shall not be required to comply with the requirements of the VCC applicable to newly constructed buildings or structures. - 3.
+Parts of the building or structure not being reconstructed, altered, or repaired shall not be required to comply with the requirements of the VCC applicable to newly constructed buildings or structures. - 3.
 The installation of material or equipment, or both, that is neither required nor prohibited shall only be required to comply with the provisions of the VCC relating to the safe installation of such material or equipment. - 4.
 Material or equipment, or both, may be replaced in the same location with material or equipment of a similar kind of capacity.

 - 1. This section shall not be construed to permit noncompliance with any applicable flood load or flood-resistant construction requirements of the VCC. - 2.
-Reconstructed decks, balconies, porches and similar structures located 30 inches (762mm) or more above grade shall meet the current code provisions for structural loading capacity, connections and structural attachment.
+Reconstructed decks, balconies, porches, and similar structures located 30 inches (762 mm) or more above grade shall meet the current code provisions for structural loading capacity, connections, and structural attachment.
 This requirement excludes the configuration and height of handrails and guardrails. - 5.
-In accordance with Section 36-99.2 of the Code of Virginia, any replacement glass installed in buildings constructed prior to the first edition of the USBC shall meet the quality and standards for glass installed in new buildings as are in effect at the time of installation.
-In addition, as a requirement of this code, the installation of replacement of glass in buildings constructed under any edition of the USBC shall be as required for new installations.]
+In accordance with § 36-99.2 of the Code of Virginia, any replacement glass installed in buildings constructed prior to the first edition of the USBC shall meet the quality and standards for glass installed in new buildings as are in effect at the time of installation.
+In addition, as a requirement of this code, the installation of replacement of glass in buildings constructed under any edition of the USBC shall be as required for new installations installation or replacement of glass shall comply with Section R308 or Chapter 24 of the VCC.